LAST REVIEWED Dec 16 2022 10 MIN READ

-Whether to pay off debt first or contribute to a 401(k) is an important question to evaluate for those with debt, but still worried about saving for retirement.
-There are many considerations when pondering this question, such as how much money to direct towards your debt and how much towards retirement, and when!
+Pay off debt first?
+Or contribute to a 401(k)?
+This is an important question to evaluate for those with debt, but still worried about saving for retirement.
+There are many considerations when pondering this question, such as how much money to direct towards your debt and how much towards retirement, and when.

-First, we’ll lay out some information to help you understand what’s involved in making this decision.
-Next, we’ll take a unique approach to this complicated question and look at your mind and your money.
-Finally, we’ll investigate how to decide whether to contribute to your 401(k), pay off debt, or do both.
+In this article, we’ll lay out some information to help you understand what’s involved in making this decision.
+We’ll look at your mind and your money.
+And we’ll investigate how to decide whether to contribute to your 401(k), pay off debt—or do both.

 Debt and retirement facts

 Let’s look at the facts.
-The average Social Security payment in 2016 is $1,341 which equals $16,023 per year.
-Very few individuals can live on Social Security alone, so it’s on you to shore up your finances for retirement.
+According to the SSA, the average monthly Social Security benefit was $1,550.48 in October 2022.
+Very few people can live on Social Security alone, so it’s often on the individual to shore up their finances for retirement.

-If you have debt, whether it’s credit card debt, student loan debt or other, those payments are taking money away from your retirement savings.
-Additionally, in most cases the interest rate you’re paying on the debt is higher than the return you might expect on your retirement savings.
-For example, if you invest in a diversified stock index fund, with a projected 7% rate of return but if the interest rates on your debt payments are higher than 7%, you would be losing money if you chose to invest instead of pay off debt.
+If you have debt—be it credit card debt, student loan debt, or another type—those payments affect your ability to contribute to your retirement savings.
+Many times, the interest rate you’re paying on the debt is higher than the return you might expect on your retirement savings.
+For example, if you assume a 7% rate* of return on your investments and the interest rates on your debt payments are higher than 7%, you could end up losing money if you chose to invest instead of tackle debt.
 Also, keep in mind the short-term and long-term tax advantages of a 401(k).

 To illustrate, let’s assume that Julian has $20,000 credit card debt and he’s paying an average 18% interest rate on that debt.
 So, even if he invests and receives a return of 7% on average for his investment dollars, he’s losing 11% (18-7=11) on the money he’s choosing to divert towards investing in lieu of paying off the debt.
 Remember, unlike the tangible benefits that can come from paying down your debt, investment returns are not guaranteed and the money you invest is always subject to risk, including loss.

 Life choices: Debt vs. 401(k)

-Now that we’ve examined a scenario, the reality is that most folks with outstanding debt don’t have the funds to completely payoff the debt immediately.
+The reality is that many folks with outstanding debt don’t have the funds to completely pay off the debt immediately.
 You may even have a negative net worth.
 Here’s where your mind comes in.

 Before you move forward in your financial life, you need to make some important decisions.
 You have limited financial income and vast financial wants and needs.
-On the income side, you need a job and on the expense side, you must pay your rent, food, insurance, transportation and debt payments.
-The remainder of your spending is disposable.
+On the income side, you need a job.
+But on the expense side, you must pay your rent, food, insurance, transportation, and debt payments.
+The remainder of your spending is discretionary.

 Do you want to struggle financially during your adult life?

-If you don’t want to struggle and are looking for long term financial comfort, then you have to spend less today to free up cash for debt repayment.
-That means, you need to learn to cherish living with less and delaying gratification now, so that you’ll have a life without long term financial stress.
+If you are looking to improve your long-term financial health, then you may have to spend less today to free up cash for debt repayment.
+That means, you need to learn to cherish living with less and delaying gratification now—so you can have a better chance to live a life without long-term financial stress.
 This is where the hard decisions come, and you’ll need to learn to say “no” to yourself.
 Train yourself now, to live on less, and it’ll be easier to pay off your debt and contribute to retirement.

-Envision that you have a choice to put an extra $100 this month towards debt or spend that money eating out.
-Let’s see what happens if you choose to eat out.
-If you pay a $4 minimum on the $100 debt, then it’ll take you 32 months to pay off the debt (use this hand debt repayment calculator) and in the end you’ll have paid a total of $128 for a $100 purchase.
+Let’s say you have a choice to put an extra $100 this month towards debt or spend that money eating out.
+What happens if you choose to eat out?
+If you pay a $4 minimum on the $100 debt, then it’ll take you 32 months to pay off the debt (you can use online calculators, for example this one)¹ and in the end, you’ll have paid a total of $128 for a $100 purchase.
 By continuing to make only minimum payments on the debt, you’re paying a great premium for everything you buy on credit.

 There’s no perfect answer to this question that applies to all.
-In general, mortgage debt will be with you for a long time and is generally very low interest rate debt.
+In general, mortgage debt will be with you for a long time and is generally lower-interest rate debt.
 Vehicle loan debt may also fall into this category.
-Yet, when it comes to consumer debt or student loan debt, you will thank yourself if you make the required lifestyle changes to get these financial obligations paid off aggressively.
+Yet, when it comes to consumer debt or student loan debt, these you may be required to make lifestyle changes to pay these off aggressively.
 It’s difficult to meet other goals such as saving for retirement and buying a home while you are saddled with excess debt.